Autumn Term 2021 and COVID-19 Testing

 Do I have to send my child back to school?

 The government has said that all students should return to school, unless they are self-isolating and have had symptoms or a positive test result.

 What are you doing to keep children safe?

-Full details of the work we have done to keep our families safe is available in our Extension of Schools Covid-19 Risk Assessment.
+Full details of the work we have done to keep our families safe is available in our Full Opening COVID-19 Risk Assessment.

 Do students need to wear school uniform?

 Students are expected to wear full school uniform, which parents should wash regularly.
 As the weather gets colder students will need to bring an outdoor coat.